 During the CA-3 year any resident working in the Preoperative Anesthesia Evaluation Clinic will refine the skills necessary to obtain a focused history and physical examination and advance their understanding of the impact of comorbid conditions on planned surgical procedures.

-The goal of the research track is to train an independent anesthesiologist who is capable of conducting clinical or basic research.
+The goal of the research track is to train anesthesia residents in the art and science of conducting clinical or basic science research.

 This month-long elective rotation will provide CA3 residents with an exposure to and understanding of supervisory responsibilities in an operating room setting.
 During this rotation the resident will be responsible for the oversight and supervision of residents and CRNAs in the operating room environment.
 The supervising resident will assume progressively increasing supervisory responsibilities, including numbers of residents/CRNAs supervised and complexity of cases supervised.
 Residents will gain knowledge in Operating Room Management.